Ivenyang/cocos-docs/catalog/en.md

 	- Physics
 	- Multiple Resolutions
 	- Scripting
+	    - Usage of binding-generator
 		- Lua
+		    - Invoke objective-c code from lua
+		    - Invoke Java code from lua
+		    - Call back from c++ to lua when an event is triggered
 		- Javascript
+		    - Remote debugging
 	- How to Integrate with 3rd SDK
+	- Others
+	    - New script for Android building(include building for all platforms and generating APK)
 - Tutorial
 	- [Build a Game with CocoStudio](../tutorial/build-a-game-with-cocostudio/en.md)
 		- [What is CocoStudio](../tutorial/build-a-game-with-cocostudio/what-is-cocostudio/en.md)